 Try the Monterey Pizza with artichoke hearts, pepperoni, mushrooms, and onions.
 It’s one of the best places to eat in Carlsbad with kids.

-The 45-minute ranger-led program teaches visitors about marine life, ecology, and the environment in a fun interactive session, including nature walks, tide pooling, and hands-on activities.
+The 45-minute ranger-led program teaches visitors about marine life, wildlife, geology, ecology, and the environment, in a fun interactive session with hands-on activities, including games and singing.
+Jr. Rangers will be recognized at the conclusion of the program and awarded for their participation.

 Bring the skateboard.
-Not only is Carlsbad Tony Hawk’s home, but there are plenty of skateparks for all levels, including Alga Norte Skatepark.
+Not only is Carlsbad skateboard legend Tony Hawk’s home, but there are plenty of skateparks for all levels, including Alga Norte Skatepark.

 One of the best places to improve your swing is at the Arnold Palmer-designed Aviara Golf Club, located adjacent to the lovely Park Hyatt Aviara hotel.